2024 | April Meeting – Hive Split

 We’re hoping that you will join us for our meetings in 2024, please click here to receive our monthly newsletter.

-If you are interested in hosting a meeting or have specific topics you’d like (us) to cover, please let us know.
 Your involvement makes our bee community thrive!
 Looking forward to another buzzing year!

 January: Mead Workshop – took place

-July: Honey harvesting with Eric
+July: Honey extraction with Eric – took place

-October: Winter hive preparation part 2, discussion
+October: Winter hive preparation, discussion

 November: Oxalic Acid Treatment